 As a significant portion of the Group's assets and liabilities (including off-balance sheet commitments such as letters of credit) is denominated in, or indexed to, foreign currencies (primarily U.S. dollars and euro), the Group is exposed to the effects of fluctuation in foreign currency exchange rates, which can have a material impact on its business, financial condition (including capitalisation) and/or results of operations.
 These risks are both systemic (e.g., the impact of exchange rate volatility on the markets generally, including on the Group's borrowers) and specific to the Group (e.g., due to the Group's own net currency positions).
 If the Turkish Lira depreciates, then (when translated into Turkish Lira) the Group would incur currency translation losses on its liabilities denominated in (or indexed to) foreign currencies (such as the Group's U.S. dollar-denominated long-term loans and other debt) and would experience currency translation gains on its assets denominated in (or indexed to) foreign currencies.
 Furthermore, a significant depreciation of the Turkish Lira might affect the Group's ability to attract customers on such terms or to charge rates indexed to foreign currencies.
-As a reference, the Turkish Lira depreciated against the U.S. dollar by 19.1% in 2020, 44.3% in 2021 and 28.7% in 2022.
+As a reference, the Turkish Lira depreciated against the U.S. dollar by 43.4% in 2021, 28.7% in 2022 and 36.6% in 2023.
 The overall effect of exchange rate movements on the Group's financial condition and results of operations depends upon the rate of depreciation or appreciation of the Turkish Lira against its principal trading and financing currencies.

 The Group seeks to manage the gap between its foreign currency-denominated assets and liabilities by (among other things) matching the volumes and maturities of its foreign currency-denominated loans against its foreign currency-denominated deposits and other funding or by entering into currency hedges.
 If the Group is unable to manage this gap, then volatility in exchange rates might have a negative effect on the value of the Group's assets and/or lead to increased expenses, which might have a material adverse effect on the Group's business, financial condition and/or results of operations.
 For example, in recent years, the Bank has had significant excess foreign exchange liquidity as a result of customers' preference to hold foreign exchange-denominated deposits while foreign exchange-denominated lending has been limited due to measures to limit foreign exchange lending, slower economic conditions and foreign exchange rate volatility.
-To support its Turkish Lira-denominated business and the high costs of Turkish Lira deposits, the Bank has utilised swap transactions to exchange excess liquidity in foreign currencies for Turkish Lira, which (although avoiding additional Turkish Lira deposit costs) has increased the Bank's swap costs (which was compounded by market volatility and higher interest rates) and thereby had a negative impact on net interest margin (for example, in 2022, such swaps had an 170 basis point negative impact on the Bank's net interest margin).
+To support its Turkish Lira-denominated business, the Bank has swapped foreign currencies for Turkish Lira, which has increased the Bank's swap costs (which was compounded by market volatility and higher interest rates) and thereby had a negative impact on net interest margin (for example, in 2023, such swaps had a 71 basis point negative impact on the Bank's net interest margin).